pablo-meier/Duffy/README.md

 maturity.
 See the bit on "backstory, nostalgia" below.
 The "Options" section is mostly for what I'm hoping to do with it as I write more of it.

+**Where are we?** Just started -- it parses _the most basic_ MIDI files, but not anything that's circulating due to the many formats MIDI can take.
+But it's passing tests, so it's on its way.

 ---

 Duffy takes a MIDI file as input, and produces a set of bash scripts for each